 Working with Time Markers

-- Using the time line - Right-click on the time line to add a marker at the desired location and select 'Add marker'.
+- Using the time line - Right-Click on the time line to add a marker at the desired location and select 'Add marker'.

-You can using a MIDI keyboard, typing keyboard shortcuts (see below) or FF/RW transport keys on a multimedia keyboard to jump between time markers to create innovative live performances.
+Live song jumps - You can using a MIDI keyboard, typing keyboard shortcuts (see below) or FF/RW transport keys on a multimedia keyboard to jump between time markers to create innovative live performances.
 Video tutorial here.
 To use a MIDI keyboard:

 - Set the MIDI options 'Song marker jump MIDI channel' to the same MIDI channel as your controller.
 NOTE: To play plugin instruments just use different MIDI channel to the 'Song marker jump MIDI channel'.

 - Turn OFF the Audio Option 'Reset Plugins on Transport'.
 This should give a faster and less glitchy response when jumping and moving the song position marker.